Painted On Headboards

-That would be the illusion headboards English color guru, Joa Studholme, painted right on the walls in her London home using Farrow & Ball paint colors she develops.
+That would be the illusion headboards English color guru, Joa Studholme, are actually painted on headboards done on the walls in her London home using Farrow & Ball paint colors she develops.
 Joa created one in her master bedroom and another in her son’s room.
 To me, this idea is especially useful for childrens’ rooms which change style as they grow.

 To paint what Joa Studholme calls her master bedroom “headboard shape” she used Farrow & Ball Teresa’s Green 9 (no. 236) with London Clay (no. 244) on the walls.